angristan/openvpn-install/README.md

 TLS-Auth is not enabled by default by OpenVPN, but it is in this script.

+## Check for DNS leaks

+Go to [dnsleaktest.com](https://dnsleaktest.com/) or [ipleak.net](https://ipleak.net/) with your browser.
+Only your IP should show up, or the one from your VPN provider.

 ## Say thanks

 You can [say thanks](https://saythanks.io/to/Angristan) if you want!